Front Page HR Policy Flexible Scheduling

 Flexible Scheduling

-In some offices at the College, it may be possible for staff members to work a flexible schedule.
+Policy Statement: In some offices at the College, it may be possible for staff members to work a flexible schedule.
 By providing flexibility in scheduling, the College may be able to recruit and retain valued employees and meet our transportation and parking reduction goals.
 All flexible scheduling arrangements must be cost neutral and contribute to customer service.
 Factors such as productivity, federal and state legislation, restricted funding, task interdependence and the operational needs of the department and the College affect such alternatives.
 Departments and individuals using a flexible schedule must maintain or increase service levels to their constituents.

-Flexible schedules may include variations in daily beginning and ending times, or a compressed workweek (working the same number of hours in fewer days) provided those schedules comply with state and federal wage and hour laws and applicable collective bargaining agreement.
+Flexible schedules may include variations in daily beginning and ending times, or a compressed workweek (working the same number of hours in fewer days) provided those schedules comply with state and federal wage and hour laws and applicable collective bargaining agreements.

 Procedures: